 - More use of VIDEO?
 (Community and local business highlights)

-- On-line lead generation you control – FB, LinkedIn, Insta?
+- Online lead generation – dark posts – that YOU control – FB, Google?

 - Is this the year to wear a name badge or other branded swag?